DreamingInBinary/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 - Handles the keyboard being undocked on the iPad, if views are constrained to it via an `inputAccessoryView`.
 - If data is quantifiable while data transfer is occurring, a progress indicator is used over an activity indicator.
 - It's localized for all territories it's released in.
+    + Right-to-left locales work phenomenally:
+    +   Text properly aligns.
+For example, a paragraph (defined as three or more sentences) still left align, but headings and other text properly right align.
+    + If you have progress indicators, rating systems or any elements that associate text with a numerical meaning, then those digits and text properly order right-to-left as well.
+    + Controls that require lateral movement for input (i.e. a `UISlider`) also work right-to-left.
+    + If necessary, balance out Arabic and Hebrew text with a higher font size if it's next to Latin text that's capitalized.
+Hebrew and Arabic text don't have upppercase letters, so the visual and semantic meaning may not flow naturally next to Latin text.
+    + Flip any glyphs that help promote navigational meaning, forward or backward directions or reading directions.
 - Text tends to not truncate and it *never* clips but rather it's always readable.
 - All tappable interface elements are at least 44 by 44 points.
 - The entire app binary is under 30 megabytes. (_No source here, this is based off a multitude of data points._)